What Your Gut Is Telling You: Symptoms You Shouldn’t Ignore

 When to Get Checked

-If you’ve been experiencing any of the above symptoms for more than a couple of weeks - or if something just doesn’t feel right - it’s always worth getting checked.
+If you've been experiencing any of the above symptoms for more than a couple of weeks - or if something doesn't feel right - it's always worth checking.

 At LivingCare, we offer: